osrf-migration/srcsim-wiki/qual_task1.md

 ## 2D Image Processing

-Camera data is available on the `/TBD` ROS topic.
+Refer to the [API](https://bitbucket.org/osrf/srcsim/wiki/api) for a topic that publishes camera data.
 Subscribe to this topic by registering a callback.
 The callback will receive camera image data when the data is available.
 Refer to the [ROS Publisher Subscriber Tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) for more details on nodes, publishers, and subscribers.

 Make use of any image processing library, such as [OpenCV](http://opencv.org), to determine if an LED is on and where in the image the LED is located.